jevgarcia22/evar22/Python/README.md

 Results are approximations only.

 Program written in Python.
 Tests written in Python, using the Pytest framework.
+Mock Object Library (unittest.mock) used to simulate user input actions.